NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 To set up and run a parallelized hyperopt search, follow these steps:

- 1. **Initiate the MongoDB database:** Start by setting up the database in your current directory.
+ 1. **Instantiate the MongoDB database:** Start by setting up the database in your current directory.
  This database is referred to as ``hyperopt`` in the following instructions.
 You can initiate it with the command:

   .. code-block:: bash